Cataracts and cataract surgery: Q&A

-Your surgeon determines which IOL design to use multifocal or accommodative based on a number of factors including your eye's anatomic suitability and refractive error, your reading requirements and your personal preference.
-Not all patients are good candidates for these types of IOLs, which also are referred to as "premium" IOLs.
+Your cataract surgeon will help you decide whether a multifocal IOL or an accommodating IOL is right for you, based on a number of factors — including your eye's anatomic suitability and refractive error, your near vision requirements and your personal preference.
+Not all patients are good candidates for presbyopia-correcting IOLs.

 Q: I am 38 years old and have just been diagnosed with subcapsular cataracts in both eyes.
 I have never taken steroids (the eye doctor asked me this).
 My mom had had cataracts for more than three years, and the doctor is not even thinking about surgery at this time.
 But my doctor has said that my cataracts are white (he says an unusual color), appear to be fast growing, and I will need surgery in about a year.
 He says my only hope is that my cataracts will progress at about the same rate so that they can be removed at the same time.

 I guess my questions to you are: What do white cataracts mean?
 Is there anything I can do — on a holistic level, aside from 100 percent UV-blocking sunglasses which I went right out to buy — to help slow down the growth?
 It might help to tell you that I live in the Phoenix area, where it is almost always sunny. — I.B.